-This course will equip the student with the necessary knowledge and skills to successfully initiate, plan, manage, control and report on Informational Technology projects.
-The goals of the course are to introduce the importance of proper planning, documentation, scope and change control, and quality and risk management.
+This course equips students with the necessary knowledge and skills to successfully initiate, plan, manage, control and report on informational technology projects.
+The course introduces the importance of proper planning, documentation, scope and change control, and quality and risk management.
 Prerequisite: ITEC3020.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5